 Fees Required for Certification

 Annually and upon additions requests, laboratories will be required to pay a $500.00 application fee in addition to any applicable category fee.
 General fee breakdowns can be found here and more specific breakdowns of fees can be found here.
-If you require a more accurate invoice picture please email Paige Menicucci and request a mock invoice.
+If you require a more accurate invoice picture please email Jasmine Curiel and request a mock invoice.

 Deterrence of Laboratory Fraud

 Annually, labs should conduct or attend a training on preventing laboratory fraud.
-A PDF of a presentation put together by Don LaFara (NV Laboratory Certification Program Manager) can be found here.
+A PDF of a presentation put together by Don LaFara (former NV Laboratory Certification Program Supervisor) can be found here.
 You may also review the memo, Laboratory Fraud: Deterrence and Detection, from the EPA.